chrisliatas/dsnd-worldbankapp/README.md

 - `.devcontainer` directory is for building the local development environment, check [here](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) for more info.
 - `.vscode` directory is for setting up [Visual Studio Code](https://code.visualstudio.com/) and debug configurations.
-- `data` directory is holding the data used for the analysis.
 - `worldbankapp` is the flask application, including templates and routes.
-- `wrangling_scripts` is the where the data processing and analysis occurs.
+- `scripts` is the where the data acquisition, processing and analysis occurs.
 - `Dockerfile.dev` is the Dockerfile used to build the development container.
 - `Procfile` is used to deploy the web app on [Heroku](http://heroku.com/).
 - `requirements.txt` contains the required python libraries to run the app.